 - Seek shelter; avoid sun exposure between 11am and 3pm when sun is typically stronger.

 - Cover up using clothing such as wide brimmed hat and long sleeved tops, closed weaved fabrics may offer better sun protection.

-- Protecting eyes from sun exposure may reduce risk of developing cataracts.
-Use sunglasses with a CE mark, UV400 label or that offer 100% UV protection.
+- Protect eyes from sun exposure to help reduce risk of developing cataracts.
+Use sunglasses with a CE mark and British Standard, UV400 label or 100% UV protection sticker.

 - Infants and children should be well protected at all times.